 How I’m Testing Suståne Natural Fertilizers

-Suståne also sent me some of their compost tea bags to try out, and I will be using their compost tea only on select plants throughout the summer to compare how well those plants grow and produce -vs- the plants I don’t use the compost tea on.
+Suståne also sent me some of their compost tea bags to try out, so I will also be brewing my own compost tea to feed the plants I’m testing.
 It’s going to be so much fun!!

 Where Can You Buy Suståne Natural Fertilizer For Garden Vegetables?